kanton-bern/hellodata-be/hello-data-deployment/docker-compose/README.md

 ### Operating system

-#### At least 15GB of RAM available for docker under following systems
+#### At least 15GB of RAM available for docker under following systems (we recommend a decent machine with at least 32GB of physical memory)

 - Linux
 - MacOS